 (Un)Training Circle for Group Leaders and Aspiring Group Leaders

 To ensure your group work is ethically sound, It is essential to match your group frame to your clients capacity for connectedness.
-With relational neuroscience as a grounding framework, we’ll explore the basic forms a group container can take, identify simple ways to distinguish amongst them and assess their appropriateness for your client population.
+With relational neuroscience as a grounding framework, this offering defines the three most common group frames, offering distinguishing factors in service to confident assessment of their appropriateness to your client population.

 Learning Objectives